-The first of Russell Goldsmith’s three guests was Pearson’s VP for Social Impact and Global Campaigns, Emilie Colker who had taken part in a panel session talking about campaigns that are driving social impact and community mobilisation, where she spoke specifically about ‘Project Literacy’, the campaign founded by Pearson.
+The first of Russell Goldsmith’s three guests was Pearson’s VP for Social Impact and Global Campaigns, Emilie Colker who had taken part in a panel session talking about purpose driven campaigns that are driving social impact and community mobilisation.
+She spoke specifically about ‘Project Literacy’, the campaign founded by Pearson.

 Project Literacy has three tiers of partnerships:

 - Strategic Partners who often co fund programming or marketing through in-kind resources or cash donations.